-With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of taking their enthusiasm straight to the mall or appliance store.
-It's wise to remember that until closing, your lender is watching your finances very closely.
-We have listed some things below we suggest you stay away from when waiting for closing.
+With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of carrying their enthusiasm straight to the mall or appliance store.
+There still remain a few major hurdles to jump before your loan closes.
+Here are some things to avoid during the home buying process to assure the transaction goes well.